Apidcloud/RecorderTest/README.md

 ##### Expected results

-The example is taking 2 screenshots after running for a few seconds (`WebGl/ScreenshotResults`). `renderingResult.png` should be the same as `expectedWebGLResult.png`.
+The example is taking 2 screenshots after running for a few seconds (`WebGl/ScreenshotResults`).
+The resulting `renderingResult.png` should be the same as `expectedWebGLResult.png`.

 It is also possible to run the WebGL build in **no-gpu** scenarios (e.g., a server).
 To do so, just uncomment `--disable-gpu` within `WebGl/main.js`.